Xilinx/Xilinx_Container_Runtime/docs/cli.rst

 -----------------

 Xilinx Container Runtime provides command line tool to show detailed Xilinx devices info on the host.
 For some Xilinx FPGA cards, like U30, there is more than one device.
-Details are as below.
+As shown in the following example, these two devices belong to the same Xilinx U30 card, with the card index 0.
+And you will be getting the indices of these two devices by 'lsdevice' command.

 List Card(s)
 ............